atdixon/thurber/README.md

     - (Note: This rarely if ever should be needed to achieve optimal performance.)
 * In general (this is not Clojure/thurber-specific) you should understand Beam "fusion" and when to **break fusion** to achieve greater linear scalability.
 More info [here](https://beam.apache.org/contribute/ptransform-style-guide/#performance).

-NOTE aggressive optimizations may buy you some bottom-line cost improvements.
-Beam achieves linear scalability and often the slight overhead of clean Clojure code trumps the cost-savings of an aggressive optimization.
-Aggressive optimizations of Beam jobs is more likely to save you bottom-line resource cost over throughput/latency so keep this in mind as you prioritize dev/testing cost &amp; effort of aggressive tuning efforts.

 ## References